Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

-Now what happens if one assumes the Fourier coefficients of initial data $\{\mathcal{F}_xu_{\mathrm{in}}(k)\}$ are \emph{independent Gaussians} of size $N^{-\alpha}$?
+Now, in the \emph{random data} setting, suppose the Fourier coefficients of initial data $\{\widehat{u_{\mathrm{in}}}(k)\}$ are \emph{independent Gaussians} of size $N^{-\alpha}$.
 The sum (\ref{naivedeter}) will then be a sum of products of independent Gaussian random variables, which is reminiscent of the classical Central Limit Theorem.
 Recall that in the latter we have a sum of $M$ independent random objects of unit size, and under certain general conditions, this sum scales only like $\sqrt{M}$ as opposed to $M$ if without randomness.
-In the same way, we would expect essentially a {`square root gain'} here, that is, so in order for $\|u^{(2)}\|_{H^s}\lesssim 1$ it suffices to have $-(2r+1)\alpha+rd-1\leq -\alpha$, or equivalently Note { that $s_p$ is independent of the dimension and that} we always have $s_p\leq s_c$.
-We will call this $s_p$ the critical threshold for \emph{probabilistic scaling}\footnote{This is associated with Gaussian random variables, but by the Central Limit Theorem, the scaling should be the same for more general types of random variables.}.
+In the same way, we would expect essentially a `square root gain' here, that is, so in order for $\|u^{(1)}\|_{H^s}\lesssim 1$ it suffices to have $-(2r+1)\alpha+rd-1\leq -\alpha$, or equivalently Note that $s_p$ is independent of the dimension and that we always have $s_p\leq s_c$.
+We will call this $s_p$ the critical threshold for \emph{probabilistic scaling}\footnote{This is associated with Gaussian random variables, but by the Central Limit Theorem, the scaling is the same for more general types of random variables.}.
+We refer the reader to \cite{DNY24} for further discussions about the probabilistic scaling paradigm.

-Of course the above argument is purely heuristic, and in particular ignores the important issue of high-low interactions (which will be a main difficulty in the current paper, see Section \ref{method} below).
-Nevertheless we believe the following conjecture is natural: \begin{conj} Let $r$ and $d$ be positive integers and $s>s_p$.
-Then (\ref{nlsex}) is almost surely locally well-posed (in the sense similar to Theorem \ref{main}) with random initial data where $\{g_k\}$ are independent Gaussian random variables with $\mathbb{E}g_k=0$ and $\mathbb{E}|g_k|^2=1$.
-Note that almost surely the initial data $u_{\mathrm{in}}$ belongs to $H^{s-}(\mathbb{T}^d)$. \end{conj} \begin{rem} Since the Gibbs measure for (\ref{nls}), defined in (\ref{defgibbs}), is supported in $H^{0-}$ and $s_p=-\frac{1}{2r}$, (the local part of) Theorem \ref{main} is a special case of Conjecture \ref{generalconj}.
-Moreover when $r\to\infty$ we have $s_p\to 0$, so the result of Theorem \ref{main} gets to be almost sharp (i.e. almost reaches the conjectured exponent) when $r\to\infty$.

-This leads us to believe that Conjecture \ref{generalconj} is reasonable, and may not be too far from reach; on the other hand, trying to prove it for fixed values of $r$ and $d$, even in the simplest case $(r,d)=(1,2)$, {requires new ideas.} \end{rem}